WardVerc/buildmasters-raspberry-pi/README.md

+# Buildmasters Raspberry Pi Camera!
+Hello, I got the idea to make a camera project with my raspberry pi, so here it is!

+Here are some notes:

-Install the Raspberry Pi OS lite on a SD card with the following settings:
+## Install the Raspberry Pi OS lite on a SD card with the following settings:
-Set a hostname
+- Set a hostname
-Configure wireless LAN and enter your wifi details Under services enable SSH (see remote access documentation on the raspberry pi official website)
+- Configure wireless LAN and enter your wifi details
+- Under services enable SSH (see remote access documentation on the raspberry pi official website)

-Plug in your Raspberry and
+## Plug in your Raspberry and
 `sudo apt update`
 `sudo apt full-upgrade -y`

 And install node.js for linux
 https://nodejs.org/en/download/package-manager

-Reboot
+### Reboot
 `sudo reboot`

 Check if and where node and npm are installed (should be under a .nvm directory which where we are pointing to in the launcher.sh file)
 `which node`
 `which npm`

 Make sure the launcher.sh file can be edited
 `sudo chown pi:pi /home/pi/buildmasters-raspberry-pi/launcher.sh`
-`sudo chmod +w /home/pi/buildmasters-raspberry-pi/launcher.sh` `sudo chmod +x /home/pi/buildmasters-raspberry-pi/launcher.sh`
+`sudo chmod +w /home/pi/buildmasters-raspberry-pi/launcher.sh`
+`sudo chmod +x /home/pi/buildmasters-raspberry-pi/launcher.sh`

 Also create a log file and give it the correct rights:
 `sudo touch /home/pi/logs.log`
 `sudo chown pi:pi /home/pi/logs.log`
 `sudo chmod 644 /home/pi/logs.log`

-To run a script on boot, do the following:
+## To run a script on boot, do the following:
 `sudo nano /etc/rc.local`

 and edit it to this: